 So is it surprising that the cities are in a state of continuous decline, while the suburbs keep attracting more people of all races?
 And it’s cities, not just Detroit.
 There are also Flint, Gary, Cleveland, St. Louis, Kansas City, Hartford, Bridgeport, Camden, Philadelphia, etc. All these cities are in a serious state of decline, but none of them (save Flint) have in the past been dependent on the automotive industry.
 No, the problem is bigger.

 What can be done about it?
 Good question.
 Americans have grown accustomed to desirable suburban living which, among other things, has contributed to the quality of their life style and to their wealth through rising home equities.
 The 2008 crash of the housing “bubble” may have reduced those equities, in some cases substantially, but in many cases they remain much higher than they were 20 or 30 years ago, and the many families who bought suburban homes then are still enjoying substantial nest eggs.
 The wave of foreclosures may have hit more recent homebuyers, particuly those who had no business taking on the large debts they did, but the majority of suburban homeowners still enjoy an enviable economic status.
+Having a decent economic status as a homeowner can put you in good stead on the property ladder.
+And it could have even more advantages if you are retired, as according to some reports, retired homeowners see wealth increase in that you could receive up to more money per month.
+And this could have a positive impact on you, as homeowners, and for your economic status.
 Do you suppose these people are likely to abandon all that and to move back into cramped city apartments?
 Not very likely, is it?
 Out here in La-La land, we are not aware of the elites moving from their posh digs in, say, Calabasas or Westlake Village, to close-in city apartments in Echo Park.
 We suggest you not hold your breath waiting for that to occur.

 Bottom line: ideas have consequences, and the 1930s-1940s idea that good living meant a suburban home with a lawn in front and a barbeque in back, where kids could safely walk to school without fear of being robbed, perforce required that people leave cities and move to the suburbs.
 This they did.
 So to the trendy planners who are now wringing their hands over the condition of American cities, we have this bit of advice — be careful what you wish for because you may get it.